 - Separate the grape skins from the pulp, reserving both.
 In a food processor or blender, pulse the grape skins with the water until you have a chunky puree.
-Simmer the grape skins in a small saucepan while preparing the pulp.

-- In a separate pan, cook the pulp with the vanilla bean over medium heat until soft, about 10-15 minutes, stirring frequently.
+- In a large pan, cook the pulp with the vanilla bean over medium heat until soft, about 10-15 minutes, stirring frequently.
 Run the grape pulp through a food mill or strainer to remove the seeds

 - Scrape the the seeds from vanilla bean and add them to the pulp.
 Combine the strained pulp with the skins and the sugar in a large saucepan.
 Bring the mixture to a boil and cook about 15-20 minutes until it begins to thicken.

 - To check if the jam is ready, take the plate from the freezer and put a small dollop of jam onto the cold plate.
 Let it cool then push on the jam.
 If it wrinkles it's ready.
 If it's still runny cook it a few more minutes.
-Click through the slideshow in this post to see a photo of the gel test.

 - Pour the hot jam into sterilized canning jars.
 Use a wet paper towel to wipe the rims of the jars to make sure they're clean.
 Any bits of fruit can prevent the lids from sealing.
 Cover and process the jars in a boiling water bath for 15 minutes (see note).